Projects Offered

 Scientific background

 R-loops occur naturally during transcription and can have important regulatory functions, however, persistence of R-loops can have deleterious effects and result in the accumulation of DNA double-strand breaks and genome instability.
-Thus, aberrant R-loops have been linked to human diseases, including neurodegenerative disorders.
+DNA damage and aberrant R-loops have been linked to human diseases, including neurodegenerative disorders.
 For instance, several genes that are mutated in the neurodegenerative diseases amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) have been implicated in DNA damage repair and the regulation of R-loops, suggesting that DNA damage and genome instability may contribute to neurodegeneration in these disorders.
-Two of these ALS/FTD-associated genes encode for the major aggregating proteins in ALS and FTD patients, Fused in Sarcoma (FUS) and TAR DNA binding protein of 43 kDa (TDP-43).
+Two of these ALS/FTD-associated genes encode for the major aggregating proteins in ALS and FTD patients, TAR DNA binding protein of 43 kDa (TDP-43) and Fused in Sarcoma (FUS).
 They are ubiquitously expressed DNA/RNA-binding proteins that are normally predominantly localized in the nucleus.
-However, in the degenerating brain regions of ALS and FTD patients, FUS and TDP-43 are largely absent from the nucleus and accumulate in cytosolic aggregates of neurons and glial cells, resulting in a loss of nuclear FUS or TDP-43 function.
-FUS or TDP-43 depletion by RNA interference renders cells more sensitive to transcription-arresting agents and results in R-loop accumulation.
-The molecular mechanisms by which FUS and TDP-43 suppress R-loops and how the two proteins are recruited to sites of DNA damage in active genes are largely unknown.
+However, in the degenerating brain regions of ALS and FTD patients, TDP-43 and FUS are largely absent from the nucleus and accumulate in cytosolic aggregates of neurons and glial cells, resulting in a loss of nuclear TDP-43 or FUS function.
+TDP-43 or FUS depletion by RNA interference causes DNA damage and R-loop accumulation and DNA damage markers are elevated in brains of ALS/FTD patients.
+The molecular mechanisms by which TDP-43 and FUS contribute to DNA repair and suppress R-loops are largely unknown.

-PhD project: Role of FUS and TDP-43 in R-loop regulation and genome stability
+PhD project: Role of TDP-43 in R-loop regulation and genome stability

-This project will focus on the molecular mechanisms involved in FUS and TDP-43-mediated R-loop suppression and recruitment of TDP-43 and FUS to DNA damage sites, using a combination of in vitro and cellular systems.
+This project will focus on the molecular mechanisms involved in TDP-43-mediated R-loop suppression and recruitment of TDP-43 to DNA damage sites, using a combination of in vitro and cellular model systems.
 Specifically, we aim to address the following questions:

-1) Do FUS and TDP-43 resolve R-loops by directly binding to RNA-DNA hybrids?
+1) Does TDP-43 help to resolve R-loops by directly binding to RNA-DNA hybrids?

-3) Is the phase separation/condensation behavior of FUS or TDP-43 required for these activities?
+2) How is TDP-43 recruited to R-loops and DNA damage sites?
+Is the phase separation/condensation behavior of TDP-43 required for this?

 This project will be part of the RTG on R-loop Regulation in Robustness and Resilience (4R).
 More information can be found at: Project 6.
 R-loop regulation by neurodegeneration-linked DNA/RNA-binding proteins FUS and TDP-43. - 4R-RTG